Quiscalus mexicanus

 Unexpected for the northerly location were several reports of large flocks in the marshes near Niobrara, Knox Co 22 Nov-16 Dec 1998-2003; highest count was 127 on 23 Nov 2001.

-There is a southward movement detectable from the north during Jul-Aug; by Sep most birds are in the southern half of the state, and all are essentially within the Platte River Valley winter range by Oct.
+There is a southward movement detectable from the north during Jul-Aug; by Sep most birds are in the southern half of the state, and all are essentially within the North Platte and Platte River Valleys winter range by Oct.

 - High counts: 300 at Weis Lagoon, Fillmore Co, 18 Sep 2001, 300 in Hall Co 5 Nov 2014, 250 at Cozad, Dawson Co 22 Oct 2020, 200 in Sarpy Co 27 Nov 1997, 200 at Mallard Haven, Clay Co, 24 Sep 2003, and 200 in Lincoln Co 27 Nov 2015.

-Winter: The first reports of overwintering were in Lincoln, Lancaster Co in 1985-86 (Williams 1986) and in 1995-96, when up to 32 wintered at Oak Park Lake, Lincoln, Lancaster Co and 9 Feb 1999 when 14 were there.
-From 2000 to 2010 Great-tailed Grackles over-wintered in Grand Island, Hall Co, Hastings, Adams Co, and Minden, Kearney Co; 72 were near Grand Island 31 Jan 2004.
-A flock of 150 present at North Platte, Lincoln Co for two weeks prior to 27 Feb 2006 was said to have “pretty much wintered” there.
+Winter: The first reports of overwintering were in Lincoln, Lancaster Co in 1985-86 (Williams 1986) and in 1995-96, when up to 32 wintered at Oak Park Lake; 14 were at Oak Park Lake 9 Feb 1999.
+Wintering has occurred in Lincoln since.
+From 2000 to 2010 Great-tailed Grackles over-wintered in Grand Island, Hall Co, Hastings, Adams Co, and Minden, Kearney Co; 72 were near Grand Island 31 Jan 2004, and a flock of 150 present at North Platte, Lincoln Co for two weeks prior to 27 Feb 2006 was said to have “pretty much wintered” there.
+As of 2017 this species has established a winter range along and near the Platte and North Platte river valleys west to Scotts Bluff Co.
+Since 2020, wintering has occurred in Columbus, Platte Co, with best count there 72 in 2024-2025.

 Comments: The earliest county dates and nesting records other than those given above for Phelps, Adams, and Douglas Cos, 1976-77, are listed in Sharpe et al (2001).
 Since 2000, there are these additional records.
 An adult female was feeding large begging young south of Morrill, Scotts Bluff Co 20 Jul 2002.
 Four adults summered at Alma, Harlan Co in 2002; adults were feeding fledged young there 13 Jul.
 A male was near Imperial, Chase Co 10-12 Jun 2003.
 Two pairs were nest-building at Smith Lake SRA, Sheridan Co 7 Jun 2004.
 In 2004 there were reports from Red Willow Co 27 Jul, and Hitchcock Co 16 Jun.
 Three were at Fort Niobrara NWR 16 May 2005.
 Three were in Holt Co 22 Jul 2005.
 Two nests were located at Crescent Lake NWR, Garden Co 21 Jun 2008.
 Four were in Boyd Co 27 Apr 2009.
 In the southwest, 1-2 were in Perkins and Chase Cos 22 Jul 2010, one was in Dundy Co 13 Jun 2014, and two were at Oliver Reservoir, Kimball Co 17 Jun 2017.